mindspore-ai/docs/tutorials/training/source_en/advanced_use/custom_debugging_info.md

 MindSpore provides the callback capabilities to allow users to insert customized operations in a specific phase of training or inference, including:

-- Callback functions such as `ModelCheckpoint`, `LossMonitor`, and `SummaryCollector` provided by the MindSpore framework.
+- Callback classes such as `ModelCheckpoint`, `LossMonitor`, and `SummaryCollector` provided by the MindSpore framework.
-- Custom callback functions.
+- Custom callback classes.

 Usage: Transfer the callback object in the `model.train` method.
 The callback object can be a list, for example: